bjmt/yamtk/README.md

             flags are unused.
  -s <str>   Filename of fast(a|q)-formatted file containing DNA/RNA sequences
             to scan.
 Can be gzipped.
 Use '-' for stdin.
-Omitting -s will cause minimotif to print the parsed motifs instead of scanning.
+Omitting -s will cause yamscan to print the parsed motifs instead of scanning.
-            Alternatively, solely providing -s and not -m/-1 will cause minimotif to return sequence stats.
+            Alternatively, solely providing -s and not -m/-1 will cause yamscan to return sequence stats.
 Non-standard characters (i.e. other than ACGTU) will be read but are treated as gaps during scanning.
  -x <str>   Filename of a BED-formatted file containing ranges within